berkaydonmezs/machine-learning-projects/README.md

 # machine-learning-projects
-ML projects for atmospheric science
+ML projects for atmospheric science by Berkay and Kutay Donmez